Caroline Weldon: Early life and education

-Caroline Weldon was born Susanna Karolina Faesch on December 4, 1844, in Kleinbasel, Canton Basel, Switzerland.
+Caroline Weldon was born Susanna Karolina Faesch on 4 December 1844, in Kleinbasel, Canton Basel, Switzerland.
 Her father was Johann Lukas Faesch, a career Swiss military officer serving in a Swiss regiment in France.
 Her mother was Anna Maria Barbara, née Marti.
-She was a member of the Faesch family, who were part of the Swiss nobility.
+She was a member of the Faesch family, who were part of the patrician class of Basel.

 She immigrated to America in 1852, together with her mother, settling in Brooklyn, New York.
 That year, her mother was remarried to the exiled German revolutionary and physician, Dr. Karl Heinrich Valentiny, who ran a medical practice in Brooklyn.
 In 1866, Susanna Carolina Faesch was married in Brooklyn to Dr. Bernhard Claudius Schlatter, a physician and fellow Swiss.
 Her marriage to Schlatter proved to be childless and unhappy.

 In June 1876, she ran away with a married man identified in court records as Christopher J. Stevenson.
 Briefly residing with Stevenson in a rented apartment in Hoboken, New Jersey, she gave birth to a boy, she named Christie, in late 1876 or early 1877.
 Her relationship with Stevenson deteriorated, and he soon abandoned her to return to his wife of many years.
 Caroline returned to Brooklyn to live with her mother and stepfather.
 Her estranged husband Bernhard Schlatter filed for divorce which was granted in 1883.